mdqyy/xbob.example.faceverify/doc/examples.rst

   ...   probe_image = bob.io.load(filename)
   ...   probe_feature = pca_machine(probe_image.flatten())

-To compute the verification result, each model feature is compared to each probe feature by computing the Euclidean distance:
+To compute the verification result, each model feature is compared to each probe feature by computing the negative Euclidean distance:

 .. code-block:: python

   >>> for model_feature in model_features:
   ...  for probe_feature in probe_features:
-  ...    score = bob.math.euclidean_distance(model_feature, probe_feature)
+  ...    score = - bob.math.euclidean_distance(model_feature, probe_feature)

 The results are divided into a list of positive scores (model and probe are from the same identity) and a a list of negative scores (identities of model and probe differ).
 Using these lists, the ROC curve is plotted: